📢 PhD Position Opening - Applied Mathematics (University of Waterloo)

 🗓️ Deadline:

-October 15th, 2025 for a start date in Fall 2026.
+October 19th, 2025 for a start date in Fall 2026 (The deadline for the informal application has passed).

 Important Notes: